I2S audio on Raspberry Pi OS

 sudo apt full-upgrade -y

-Edit the file in your favourite editor (or vi) and add the line:
+Edit the file /boot/firmware/config.txt in your favourite editor (vi) and add the line:

 dtoverlay=max98357a

-Create or modify the file with the following content:
+Create the file /etc/asound.conf with the following content:

 }